algogrit/presentation-rust-fundamentals/slides.md

 #### A common way to use `RefCell<T>` is in combination with `Rc<T>`

 Recall that `Rc<T>` lets you have multiple owners of some data, but it only gives immutable access to that data.
 If you have an `Rc<T>` that holds a `RefCell<T>`, you can get a value that can have multiple owners and that you can mutate!

 ---
+class: center, middle

+## Concurrency

+---

+Threads can run simultaneously, there’s no inherent guarantee about the order in which parts of your code on different threads will run.
+This can lead to problems, such as:

+- Race conditions, where threads are accessing data or resources in an inconsistent order

+- Deadlocks, where two threads are waiting for each other to finish using a resource the other thread has, preventing both threads from continuing

+- Bugs that happen only in certain situations and are hard to reproduce and fix reliably

+---
+class: center, middle

+Rust calls the operating system APIs to create threads, which is sometimes called 1:1, meaning one operating system thread per one language thread.

+---
+class: center, middle

+### Using Message Passing to Transfer Data Between Threads

+---
+class: center, middle

+"Do not communicate by sharing memory; instead, share memory by communicating."

+.content-credits[Go concurrency slogan]

+---
+class: center, middle

+One major tool Rust has for accomplishing message-sending concurrency is the channel, a programming concept that Rust’s standard library provides an implementation of.

+---

+- A channel in programming has two halves: a transmitter and a receiver.

+- Channel is defined in `std::sync::mpsc`.

+---

+- "MPSC" stands for Multiple producer, single consumer.

+- Created using: `let (tx, rx) = mpsc::channel();`

+---

+#### Usage

+- `tx.send`
+- `tx.clone`
+- `rx.recv`

+---
+class: center, middle

+### Shared-State Concurrency

+---
+class: center, middle

+Using Mutexes to Allow Access to Data from One Thread at a Time

+---

+### The API of Mutex<T>

+- In `std::sync::Mutex`

+- `Mutex::new`

+- `m.lock`

+---
+class: center, middle

+#### How to share a mutex between multiple threads?

+---

+- `Arc<T>` is a type like `Rc<T>` that is safe to use in concurrent situations.

+- The "a" stands for atomic, meaning it’s an *atomically reference counted* type.

+- Rust std lib also has support for atomic operations in `std::sync::atomic`.

+---
+class: center, middle

+#### Extending Rust concurrency

+---

+- You can write your own concurrency features or use those written by others.

+- Two concurrency concepts are embedded in the language: the `std::marker` traits `Sync` and `Send`.

+---

+- The `Send` marker trait indicates that ownership of values of the type implementing `Send` can be transferred between threads.

+- The `Sync` marker trait indicates that it is safe for the type implementing `Sync` to be referenced from multiple threads.

+---

+- Because types that are made up of `Send` and `Sync` traits are automatically also `Send` and `Sync`, we don’t have to implement those traits manually.

+- As marker traits, they don’t even have any methods to implement.
+They’re just useful for enforcing invariants related to concurrency.

+---

+## Demo: Writing a low-level HTTP server is Rust

+---